 coke.jpeg

-For some reason, my creative directors thought I would be good writing (read selling) for those most awful of ‘grudge purchase’ products, namely petrol and tyres.
-While with Ogilvy & Mather in both the UK and Australia the behemoth global agency held the accounts for Dunlop and Shell and so it was to these clients I was assigned the task of coming up with catchy, slick headlines that would capture the consumer’s attention.
+For some reason, my creative directors thought I would be good at writing (read selling) for those most awful of ‘grudge purchase’ products, namely petrol and tyres.
+While with Ogilvy & Mather in both the UK, New Zealand and Australia, the behemoth global agency held the accounts for Dunlop and Shell, and so it was to these clients I was assigned the task of coming up with catchy, slick headlines that would capture the consumer’s attention.

 Petrol.